atharaq/atharaq.github.io/haskell/lesson5.md

 import qualified Data.List
 ```

 Imports the functions in the Data.List module but you need to give the full name: `Data.List.nub`, `Data.List.sort`, etc. You would do this to avoid name clashes (if you imported something else that defined a sort function, for example).
-But if `Dat.List.nub` is too long, you can use "as":
+But if `Data.List.nub` is too long, you can use "as":

 ```haskell
 import qualified Data.List as L